gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-vpc/2-production-grade-design/4-multiple-subnet-tiers.md

 # Multiple subnet tiers

-![Each VPC is partitioned into multiple tiers of subnets](/img/guides/build-it-yourself/vpc/subnets-diagram.png)
+![Each VPC is partitioned into multiple tiers of subnets](/img/guides/build-it-yourself/vpc/subnets-diagram.png) _Each VPC is partitioned into multiple tiers of subnets_

 The third layer of defense is to use separate _subnet tiers_, where each tier contains multiple subnets configured in the same way.
 We recommend the following three theirs for most use cases: